- 90% of executives say writing cover letters is valuable, according to a Robert Half survey.

 In fact, a Robert Half poll found that 90 percent of executives consider cover letters a valuable tool when assessing job candidates.
-Yet, far too often, job seekers treat them as afterthoughts to the resume.
+Yet, far too often, job seekers treat them as afterthoughts to the writing a resume.

 Your cover letter is your introduction to a company and an opportunity to make a good first impression on your prospective employer.
 So don't squander it.
-Resumes help employers — with a growing number of assists from software — wade through a huge pile of applications.
+Resumes, with a growing number of assists from software, help employers wade through a huge pile of applications.
 But the cover letter is often the first thing the hiring manager sees, especially as the pile shrinks to likely candidates.
-It's an opportunity to provide a brief accompanying narrative of who you are and why you're qualified for the position.
-So why not take advantage of this chance to shine?

 Robert Half has been helping job seekers find great career opportunities since 1948.
 Let us help you find the right job for you.

 1. Don't just rehash your resume

-A strong cover letter should do much more than just restate salient details from your resume.
-Here's a brief checklist of important functions of a cover letter:
+What's the first thing to know about how to write a cover letter?
+Your words should do more than restate salient details from your resume.
+Check out this brief checklist of important functions of a cover letter:

 - Draw attention to specific skills and experience that make you an ideal candidate.